ellakoa/postcard-poem/content/posts/snapshots-of-summer-by-the-seaside.md

   Drip, drip on hands and feet.

   Seashells held up to the ear,
-  The rushing tide sounds so clear.
+  the rushing tide sounds so clear.

   Warm plastic blow-up balls.
   Fish and chips, hunger calls.